bureaupixel/Nuxt-decap-students-2.0/README.md

-The repository Nuxt-decap-students-2.0 by bureaupixel is a web development starter kit designed for students.
+The repository **Nuxt-decap-students-2.0** by bureaupixel is a web development starter kit designed for students.
 It integrates several contemporary technologies to facilitate the creation of static websites.

 Key Features
-Nuxt 3 Framework: Utilizes the latest version of Nuxt.js, offering server-side rendering and static site generation capabilities.
+**Nuxt 3 Framework**: Utilizes the latest version of Nuxt.js, offering server-side rendering and static site generation capabilities.
-Tailwind CSS: Incorporates Tailwind CSS for efficient and responsive styling through utility-first classes.
+**Tailwind CSS**: Incorporates Tailwind CSS for efficient and responsive styling through utility-first classes.
-Decap CMS: Formerly known as Netlify CMS, Decap CMS provides a user-friendly interface for content management, allowing users to edit content directly within the site.
+**Decap CMS**: Formerly known as Netlify CMS, Decap CMS provides a user-friendly interface for content management, allowing users to edit content directly within the site.
-Nuxt Content Module: Enables the use of Markdown and MDX files for content creation, which can be rendered seamlessly within the Nuxt application.
+**Nuxt Content Module**: Enables the use of Markdown and MDX files for content creation, which can be rendered seamlessly within the Nuxt application.

 Check out the docs:
 - [Nuxt](https://nuxt.com/docs/getting-started/deployment)